Below we hope to answer some of the most frequently asked questions about postpartum depression, and perinatal mood and anxiety disorders.

 A support group can be helpful as a place you can talk with others who understand what you are experiencing, and meet people who have recovered.
 Groups associated with PSI are led by facilitators who encourage members to share non-judgmental support and suggestions for recovery, if requested.
 You will have the option of sharing or simply listening to others.
 Support groups are not a substitute for professional care; they are places to connect with others who understand and give encouragement.
 Check here for support groups or a PSI Support Coordinator in your area.

 Telephone support is receiving support and information, being listened to, validated, and understood.
 It’s not meant to be a substitute for professional care; it is a way to connect with someone who understands and gives encouragement.
-A warm-line is set up so that you can leave a message and a trained volunteer or staff person will call you back.
-Many states have organizations with warmlines, and most have the goal of returning calls within 24 hours.
-The PSI Warmline is answered from 9 to 4:30 Pacific Time on Tuesdays, and you can leave a message at all other times.
-Learn more about our warmline HERE.
+A helpline is set up so that you can leave a message and a trained volunteer or staff person will call you back.
+Many states have organizations with helplines, and most have the goal of returning calls within 24 hours.
+The PSI Helpline is answered from 5am to 11pm Pacific Time and you can leave a message at all other times.
+Learn more about our helpline HERE.

 Treatment plans are different for each woman, but might include increased self-care, social support, talk therapy or counseling, and treatment of symptoms, with medication when necessary.
 Self-care includes proper rest, good nutrition, assistance with baby and other children, and caring for personal needs such as exercise, relaxation, or time with partner/spouse.
 Social support includes talking with others — either on the telephone, online, or at a support group — who understand and provide encouragement.
 Talking with a counselor or therapist who understands perinatal mood and anxiety disorders can be extremely beneficial.
 Finally, medications are available to address both anxiety and depression.